GabrielAmazonas/pyspark-emr-s3-datalake/README.md

 ### AWS Services:

     S3:
         Object storage service.
 Commonly used as a Data Lake central data storage layer.
-In this project, data from application logs is stored on s3 and should be Extracted, Transformed and Loaded into redshift.
+In this project, data from application logs is stored on s3 and should be Extracted, Transformed and Loaded into s3 in an optimized schema.

     EMR: